 - Traffic (cities that are easier to reach by train)

-Destinations are listed in alphabetical order and include the station code and link to the official tourism website.
+Destinations are listed in alphabetical order by region and include the station code.

 - Alexandria, Virginia (ALX)